-Ultimately, we fully believe that if you’re traveling from Florence to Cinque Terre for a day trip, a tour is your best option.
+Ultimately, we fully believe that if you’re traveling from Florence to Cinque Terre for a day trip, an organized tour like this is your best option.

-It’s far less hassle than taking the train, far less of a headache than driving yourself, and comes with excellent benefits like a guide who will make sure you see the best of the villages on a very tight schedule.
+It also comes with excellent benefits like a guide who will make sure you see the best of the villages on a very tight schedule!

-Cinque Terre is best seen on an overnight visit–even one full day in the villages (without 5+ hours of travel time as a day trip from Florence inevitably entails) is a better experience and absolutely does not require a tour–but when you’re all the way in Italy and carefully counting your days in the country, we understand that time is at an absolute premium.
+Cinque Terre is best seen on an overnight visit–even one full day in the villages (without 5+ hours of travel time as a day trip from Florence inevitably entails) is a better experience and absolutely does not require a tour.

-If you have your heart set on taking a day trip to Cinque Terre from Florence, a tour like this popular one is your best bet for getting there and back.
+If you have your heart set on taking a day trip to Cinque Terre from Florence, taking an organized day trip like this wildly popular one is absolutely the best way to optimize your time.

 This option is best for…